astramieri/aws-cloud-practitioner/docs/account/consolidated_billing.md

         - share reserved instances
         - sahre saving plans discounts
     - **One Bill** get one bill for all AWS Accounts in the AWS Organization
+- The management account can turn off reserved instances discount sharing for any account in the AWS Organization, including itself

 ![AWS Organizations - Combined Usage](../../images/account/aws_organization.png)